Principles

 Practices I've stolen, tested, and kept.
 Take whatever works.
 Ignore the rest.
 If one of these is wrong for your situation, it's wrong for your situation — don't argue with the page, argue with your own next commit.

-When the codebase is in trouble, you don't reach for the cleverest abstraction.
-You reach for a failing test.
+When the codebase is in trouble, don't reach for the cleverest abstraction.
+Reach for a failing test.
 Watch it go red.
-Snap your fingers — Tra-la-laaaa! — write the smallest thing that turns it green.
+Write the smallest thing that turns it green.
 Refactor.
 Repeat.

 Takeaway: red → green → refactor.
 If you're stuck, write the test first.
-The test is the snap.
+The test is the lever you pull when nothing else moves.

 Run models on your own metal whenever the task is small enough to fit.
 Local LLMs are not always smarter — they are yours.
 There is a difference between renting intelligence by the token and housing it on a disk next to your dev machine.
 Have both, but never give up the second.